-The Contaminated Land Specialist shall evaluate analytical results in light of:
+The Contaminated Land Specialist shall evaluate new analytical results in light of:

-- The NES Soil contaminant standards for commercial/industrial landuse. - Environmental discharge criteria (if available). - NZ Asbestos Guidelines, if required. - Disposal locations acceptance criteria, if material is to be disposed of off-site. - Background soil data if available.
+- The NES Soil contaminant standards for commercial/industrial landuse. - Environmental discharge criteria (if available). - NZ Asbestos Guidelines, if required. - Disposal locations acceptance criteria, if material is to be disposed of off-site. - Background soil data if available (e.g. map data produced by Landcare Research New Zealand).